python-websockets/websockets/docs/intro.rst

     def handler(websocket, path):
         while True:
             message = yield from websocket.recv()
-            if message is None:
-                break
             yield from consumer(message)

-:meth:`~websockets.protocol.WebSocketCommonProtocol.recv` returns ``None``
+:meth:`~websockets.protocol.WebSocketCommonProtocol.recv` raises a
-when the connection is closed.
-In other words, ``None`` marks the end of the message stream.
-The handler coroutine should check for that case and return when it happens.
+:exc:`~websockets.exceptions.ConnectionClosed` exception when the client disconnects, which breaks out of the ``while True`` loop.

 Producer
 ........